 My lived experiences

 Specialty-focused with over, a combined, 800 hours of training in yoga, trauma, anatomy, psychology, and coaching.

 - 10+ Years as Liam’s Student (aka Mom)

-- Lived Experiences from her social location
+- Lived Experiences from my social location

 - 25 hr Therapeutic Sequences and Alignment for Spinal Health, Injury, Pain and Limitations